Last updated 22 August 2017

 You can obtain a list of deployable pipelines.

-If you’d like to be notified about GitHub related events, like pull requests opening or your tests passing, you can route pipeline related notifications to your team’s slack channel.
+If you’d like to be notified about pipeline events, like a pull request opening, a Heroku dashboard deploy or promotion occuring, or your CI tests passing, you can route notifications to any public Slack channel.

 /h route PIPELINE_NAME to #CHANNEL_NAME